Download NOORo I fact sheet Parabolic trough plant NOORo I, Ouarzazate, Morocco. SENER, ACCIONA and TSK make up the [+]

 Parabolic trough plant NOORo II, Ouarzazate, Moroco.

-Following NOORo I, SENER is now beginning the works on NOORo II, which is rated at 200 MWe and has molten salts storage capacity, and in which SENER’s second generation of parabolic troughs – the SENERtrough®-2 system – are being installed, as they are in NOORo III, rated at 150 MWe.
+Following NOORo I, SENER is in the start-up phase of NOORo II, which is rated at 200 MWe and has molten salts storage capacity, and in which SENER’s second generation of parabolic troughs – the SENERtrough®-2 system – had been installed, as they are in NOORo III, in the final phase of construction, rated at 150 MWe.

 In contrast to the others, NOORo III plant will have a central tower with heliostats and a salt receiver, in the same configuration as that successfully applied by SENER at Gemasolar, in Seville (Spain).